sixg0000d/tg-focus/README.md

 docker run -d docker.io/micl2e2/tg-focus
 ```

+**Step 2:**

-2. Login your telegram account first, here you should provide API ID,
+Login your telegram account first, here you should provide API ID,
 API HASH, your phone number(in international format), and a login
 code, the first two can be obtained in https://my.telegram.org: